marczz/mzlinux_pages/media/ffmpeg.md

 -f mp4 -y scast.mp4
 ~~~~~~~~~~~~~~~

- * to Convert other video format to FLV (ar: audio samping rate in Hz , ab: audio bit rate in kbit/s, f: output format) _the influence on size of dividing by 2 default ar and ab seems minor_ but addin a video rate of -r 10 (def 25) gain 1/3 of size.
+ * to Convert other video format to FLV (`ar`: audio samping rate in Hz ,
+   `ab`: audio bit rate in kbit/s, f: output format) _the influence on size of dividing
+   by 2 default `ar` and `ab` seems minor_ but addinG a video rate of -r 10 (def 25)
+   gain 1/3 of size.
 ~~~~~~~~~~~~~~~
  ffmpeg -i video.avi -ar 22050 -ab 32 -f flv -s 320x240 video.flv
 ~~~~~~~~~~~~~~~